High Intensity Interval Training: From Beginner to Advanced

 - Mountain Climbers

-Perform 4-5 rounds of this for a total of a 15-20 minute beginner HIIT workout.
+Perform 4-5 rounds for a 15-20 minute beginner HIIT workout.

 Now that you’ve graduated from the tadpoles group of HIIT trainees, it’s time to up the ante on your intensity.
 Since your conditioning is better at the intermediate level, work periods are increased, while rest ratios are decreased.